MysteryPancake/Houdini-Fun/README.md

 // Reconstruction, make sure direction is normalized v@v = dir * mag;
 ```

+Attribute Adjust Vector also lets you adjust the direction and length independently.
+Thanks to Graeme Phillips for this tip!

+## Meshing fluid sims (fractal meshing)

+Particle Fluid Surface by default often gives messy results.
+A much better approach comes from Thibault Gauriau.

+- Rather than meshing everything at once, split the point cloud by density and mesh each section separately.
+- Density can be measured using pcfind and counting the points within the radius.
+- Dense sections can be given a large voxel size.
+This means faster meshing and less high frequency noise.
+- Sparse sections can be given a small voxel size.
+This means slower meshing but more detail.
+- You can split it as many times as needed, but usually low, medium and high quality meshes are needed at minimum.
+- In most cases overlaps aren't a problem.
+You can merge all the meshes and render them together.
+- If you really need to, you can remesh it afterwards to prevent interior faces messing with light bounces.

+I think of this as a hierarchy or fractal meshing approach.

+Another tip is setting the Voxel Scale to 1 (0.75 is the default).
+The Voxel Scale is a multiplier for the pscale.
+Setting it to 1 prevents worrying about an unnecessary setting when meshing.

+## Meshing sand sims

+As well as water, Thibault Gauriau shared a ton of great advice for sand.

+- Sand doesn't always need to be meshed, often it looks better rendered as points.
+- Unlike with water, sand always needs tons of points, usually around 30-40 million at least.
+- Like with water, you can use the density.
+By mapping this to the pscale, you get a nice gradient from thick to thin as the particles spread out.
+- Add some outliers so 80% of the particles are smaller and 20% are larger.
+This makes a huge difference to realism.
+- Adding randomness to the particle scale makes a huge difference to realism.
+- For solid objects made of sand, it helps to scatter particles on the surface and slightly inside the surface as well.
+- Keep the specular rough on the material, around 0.5 or higher.
+This prevents fireflies due to intense reflections too.

 ## POP: Make particles look like fluid